 The "at-will" employment doctrine was designed to make clear the end of an employment relationship.
 An employee or employer face no legal consequences for ending the relationship without explanation as long at the reason is not illegal.
 However, employers sometimes make statements or promises about employment terms and length, making the relationship confusing or binding.

 Employees have argued that these statements change the "at-will" relationship and won their cases.
-If your employer has made any kind of commitment to your employment, and an impending workers' compensation settlement may compromise your ability to file a claim, contact the Coye Law Firm.
-Our workers' compensation attorney team can change or adapt the terms of your general release from a workers' compensation claim in order to ensure that important rights aren't being released.
+If your employer has made any kind of commitment to your employment, and an impending workers' compensation settlement may compromise your ability to file a claim, contact an experienced workers' compensation attorney to change or adapt the terms of your general release from a workers' compensation claim in order to ensure that important rights aren't being released.

 Although a physical contract may not be written, the employment relationship can be protected in some circumstances by what is called an "implied contract."
 These contracts are inferences and impressions that an employer and an employee may have about the other one's intentions.
 Sometimes, their intentions may be spoken of and become legally binding if the state statutes recognize it this way.

 Implied contracts can be created or inferred in a number of ways.
 Court cases in the past have used the following elements when determining if an implied contract existed:

 - Negotiations, either written or oral.